Festa della Salute, Venice

 The Festa della Salute today

 This is a very busy day, and is very important to local people.
 Fur-wrapped and scarf-muffled, they walk through the lanes of Venice towards the bridge and the church, shepherded at times by ‘traffic’ police enforcing one-way routes.
 In front of the church is an array of little stalls selling candles for the worshippers: it’s evocative to see the solemn Venetians, heirs of traders, shopping around for the best deal.
 After their stately progress through the church, where masses are said throughout the day, attendees re-emerge with more greeting of friends, to the sound of the ringing church bells.
+There’s generally a one-way system in and out of the church too, moving at a slow shuffle.

 This is a religious festival, still taken quite seriously, rather than an excuse for a party like the summer Festa del Redentore.
 Although it’s not wildly exciting for the visitor, it’s touching to see Venetians treading in the footsteps of their ancestors, pacing out their ritual route, greeting acquaintances and heading to the Salute to pay their respects as they’ve done every year of their lives.
+The day is a public holiday locally.

 Additional boats are put on for this stretch of the Grand Canal, all stopping at the Salute vaporetto stop; although the stop of Giglio opposite is closed for the day to make way for the bridge.